madrisan/saltstack-mattermost/README.md

 Optional parameters:

-    api_url:     The Mattermost api url, if not specified in the configuration.
+    url:         The Mattermost url, if not specified in the configuration.
     channel:     An optional Mattermost channel ID.
     hook:        The Mattermost hook, if not specified in the configuration.
     icon_url:    An optional URL to a custom icon to be used.